tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   * What kinds of trade evaluation metrics exist?

-* Ask if there are any volunteers who would like to anything that has not been previously stated.
+* Ask if any volunteers would like to anything that has not been previously stated.

-* Ask students to identify two things they'd like to practice more from today's lesson that they might have struggled with conceptually, and in particular, how the lesson could be better taught from their perspective.
-Encourage them to do additional practice and reading outside of class to reinforce their knowledge and skill.

 Finish the recap with a few statements of encouragement:

 * Tell students they should give themselves a round of applause.
 They are on their way to becoming their own investment fund managers!

-* Remind students that by learning how to algorithmically trade, they are now already way ahead of those who only know how to manually invest.
-Therefore, they now have the tools to do both, and can choose which method they prefer, either algorithmically, manually, or a hybrid of both.
+* Remind students that by learning how to trade algorithmically, they are now already way ahead of those who only know how to invest manually.
+Therefore, they now have the tools to do both and can choose which method they prefer, either algorithmically, manually or a hybrid of both.

-* The next step is to create an algorithmic trading framework in Day 2, in which students will take what they've learned today to create a full-fledged trading application that they can use in real-world scenarios.
+* The next step is to create an algorithmic trading framework on Day 2, in which students will take what they've learned today to create a full-fledged trading application that they can use in real-world scenarios.
 Students should be pumped for this!

 ---